Menu

 Mr Tuczynski’s method, using silicon on TF200 hookswitches to moisture-proof the phones, was a technique Telstra did not know.
 This could have saved the corporation a lot of money and EXICOM customers years of heartache.
 Remember, the Australian government and its citizens owned the Telstra Corporation at this time, but instead of looking for a solution to fix the EXICOM problem, Telstra decided it was easier and cheaper to tamper with the TF200s and blame the customer for any faults.

-Had John Pinnock not written this 27 Fevruary 1996 letter to Laurie James and Dr Hughes had stopped this letter he knew was false from being supplied to Laurie James President of the Institute of Arbitrators all my arbitration unresolved issuse would have been seen in a different light as they have been these past two decades.
+Had John Pinnock not written this letter to Laurie James on 27 February 1996, and had Dr Hughes stopped this letter, which he knew was false, from being supplied to Laurie James, President of the Institute of Arbitrators, all my arbitration unresolved issues would have been seen in a different light, as they have been these past two decades.

-Could there have been another reason Dr Hughes did not want the Institute of Arbitrators investigating my matters because Dr Hughes was aware at early as 23 May 1994, that my arbitration related faxes were not arriving at his office, but he did not allow me to have these lost claim documents re-submitted when I was able to prove this had happened:
+Could there have been another reason Dr Hughes did not want the Institute of Arbitrators investigating my matters Dr Hughes was aware at early as 23 May 1994, that my arbitration-related faxes were not arriving at his office, but he did not allow me to have these lost claim documents re-submitted when I was able to prove this had happened:

 Next Page ⟶